TempleEight/temple-docs/TempleEight/docs/installation.md

 ## Prerequisites

-If installing locally, the Temple CLI requires [Java](https://java.com/en/download/help/download_options.xml) to run.
+If installing locally, the Temple CLI requires [Java 11 or above](https://java.com/en/download/help/download_options.xml) to run.
 We also support installation via a [Docker](https://www.docker.com) image.

 In order to build and orchestrate generated services, you'll need: